 A college education opens doors—for you and your life.
-It can mean new skills, a better job, a career, a promotion, a higher salary, a way to pursue areas of interest and an opportunity to challenge your mind.
+It can mean new skills, a better job, a career, a promotion, a higher salary, a way to pursue areas of interest, and an opportunity to challenge your mind.
 Mid-State Technical College can help you succeed as you begin or continue a college education.
-And you're not alone--over 30% of MSTC students are returning adults.
+And you're not alone—approximately 60% of Mid-State students are returning adults aged 25 and over.

-Free tutoring will help you catch up with basic study skills, as well as understand the new material you are learning.
-Excellent student services - such as academic advising, financial aid, a free adult career awareness and assessment class, career placement, and assistance with disabilities—assure you the help you need to succeed every step of the way.
+Free tutoring will help you catch up with basic study skills as well as understand the new material you are learning.
+Excellent student services—academic advising, financial aid, a free adult career awareness and assessment class, career placement, and assistance with disabilities—assure you the help you need to succeed every step of the way.

 Millions of adult students successfully return to college to obtain a degree.
 Reasons to return vary from entering the workforce after years of absence, strengthening job skills, or changing careers entirely.
 Still others are simply fulfilling a personal goal.
 Whatever the reasons, they are adults, just like you, who have made the decision to improve their lives and move ahead.